lachlandeer/aer-scrape/README.md

 To run the code:
 1. install chromedriver following the receipe [here](https://pp4rs.github.io/installation-guide/webscraping_drivers/)
 2. Install Snakemake from commnad line: `pip install snakemake`
-3. Ensure all python packages are installed from command line:  `pip -r requirements.txt`
+3. Ensure all python packages are installed from command line:  `pip install -r requirements.txt`
 4. Run `snakemake` from the commad line

 Tested on: Ubuntu: 16.04